 These bites of information are also incredibly helpful for workers who are managing to squeeze work in between caring for children or other obligations during the workday.

-7. Balance self-guided and group trainings
+7. Balance self-guided and group training

 It’s ironic that even with the demands of home life combined with a sudden, work-from-home situation, many workers find they are able to be more productive when working in pajamas.

 How is this possible?
 Many employees enjoy the freedom of being able to set their own timelines and follow their own schedules from home.
 You can support this by balancing self-guided remote training for employees (e.g., training that moves them along on their personal professional development plan) with group training that would benefit the entire company.
-If they have additional time and want to build their skillset, this may be just the time.
+If they have additional time and want to build their skill set, this may be just the time.

 Image text: Stop worrying about seat time.
 Focus on goals.